 Strategy #5: Monitor Your Social Media Presence

-Keeping tabs on your social media presence means having your ear to the ground.
-It's going beyond tracking likes and shares—to staying ahead of potential issues.
+Keeping tabs on your social media presence means staying ahead of potential issues—not just tracking likes and shares.

 Set up alerts for your brand name and key products.
-Tools like Google Alerts or Mention can be your digital early warning system.
-They'll flag when someone's talking about you, for better or worse.
+Tools like Google Alerts or Mention can act as your digital early warning system.

 "You'll catch brewing issues and engagement opportunities alike," shares Jeff Romero, CEO of Octiv Digital.